ghc/ghc/docs/users_guide/packages.rst

 .. ghc-flag:: -trust ⟨pkg⟩

     This option causes the install package ⟨pkg⟩ to be both exposed and trusted by GHC.
-This command functions in the in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packaged to be trusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).
+This command functions in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packages to be trusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).

 .. ghc-flag:: -distrust ⟨pkg⟩

     This option causes the install package ⟨pkg⟩ to be both exposed and distrusted by GHC.
-This command functions in the in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packaged to be distrusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).
+This command functions in a very similar way to the :ghc-flag:`-package` command but in addition sets the selected packages to be distrusted by GHC, regardless of the contents of the package database. (see :ref:`safe-haskell`).

 .. ghc-flag:: -distrust-all